MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedded/export-to.md

 ### Authentication

-You can only authenticate using a user (or master user).
-Currently [service principal](embed-service-principal.md) is not supported.
+You can authenticate using a user (or master user) or a [service principal](embed-service-principal.md).

 ### Row Level Security (RLS)